-- Assessment of standards is carried out according to Diocesan guidelines using the criteria in the Levels of Attainment booklet agreed by Bishops' Conference. - Each teacher keeps a class record of assessed work and records of pupils' progress. - The school portfolio of pupils' work contains samples of work from each teacher for each assessed topic covering a range of abilities. - An in house standardisation meeting is held every term. - The school portfolio of assessed samples of work is available for inspection. - Monitoring of teaching and learning which includes; lesson observations, work scrutiny etc takes place termly. - Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year.
+- Assessment of standards is carried out according to Diocesan guidelines using the criteria in the Age-Related Standards booklet agreed by the Bishops' Conference. - Each teacher keeps a class record of assessed work and records of pupils' progress. - An in-house standardisation meeting is held every term. - Monitoring of teaching and learning (which includes lesson observations, work scrutiny, learning walks and pupil voice) takes place termly. - Progress and achievement in Religious Education is reported to parents/carers in a written report at the end of each academic year.